hotwired/stimulus-site/_source/handbook/00_the_origin_of_stimulus.md

 # The Origin of Stimulus

-We write a lot of JavaScript at [37signals](https://37signals.com), but we don’t use it to create “JavaScript applications” in the contemporary sense.
+We write a lot of JavaScript at [Basecamp](https://basecamp.com), but we don’t use it to create “JavaScript applications” in the contemporary sense.
 All our applications have server-side rendered HTML at their core, then add sprinkles of JavaScript to make them sparkle.

 This is the way of the [majestic monolith](https://m.signalvnoise.com/the-majestic-monolith-29166d022228).
-37signals runs across half a dozen platforms, including native mobile apps, with a single set of controllers, views, and models created using Ruby on Rails.
+Basecamp runs across half a dozen platforms, including native mobile apps, with a single set of controllers, views, and models created using Ruby on Rails.
 Having a single, shared interface that can be updated in a single place is key to being able to perform with a small team, despite the many platforms.

 It allows us to party with productivity like days of yore.
 A throwback to when a single programmer could make rapacious progress without getting stuck in layers of indirection or distributed systems.
 A time before everyone thought the holy grail was to confine their server-side application to producing JSON for a JavaScript-based client application.